RobertAndion/Discord_Music_Bot/README.md

 ## CPU Commands:
 ### NOTE: cpu.py is a new option and will require extra work to get working.
-##### If this functionality is undesired you can remove line 34 from bot.py and delete cpu.py.
-You will also not need the psutil package
+##### If this functionality is undesired you can delete cpu.py from the Cogs folder.
+You will also not need to install the psutil package.

 ```
 .cpu_info <> (cpu)